sysrpl/Codebot.Raspberry/Help/IDE.md

 </details>

-## Building Task
+## Building Tasks

-You can edit your workspace ``.vscode/tasks.json`` to combine additional task after building a project using code like this.
+You can edit your workspace ``.vscode/tasks.json`` to combine additional tasks to be run after building a project with VSC.
 Be sure to replace PROJECT withe the name of the project within your solution which you want to build.

 <details>
   <summary>Example of a build and deploy task configuration</summary>